A Bellevue University Library Guide

 Search options.
 There are several ways to limit your search listed just below the search boxes.

-Mark the Scholarly Journals option to find documents that appear in academic journals.
-You may also mark Peer Reviewed to find articles from scholarly journals that are peer reviewed.
+Mark the Peer-reviewed option to find documents that appear in academic journals.

 You may also select a Date Range to limit your search to articles that were published during a particular time frame.